karrirasinmaki/blackpepperswing-www/pages/dance-passes.md

 This is simply the best package we offer!
 With single payment you get to take all our classes and literally live and breathe the dance.

 Also, the more you commit to dance, the more we want to commit to you.
-How does one-to-one coaching in the beginning of each season sounds like?
+How does complimentary monthly intensive trainings sound like?

 If you want to do more than one course/class per week, then we absolutely recommend the Dance Pass!